 Judy is one of the founder members of Laxey Dog Club and has been involved in the training classes for over 30 years.
 She has a wealth of experience to draw on, having also dealt with dogs in various other situations including working as a veterinary nurse, breeding German Shepherds and successes in obedience and breed shows.
 She also has first-hand knowledge of rescue dogs gained from working as a Warden at the M.S.P.C.A. and re-homing a rescue dog.
-Judy is the proud owner of Papillon Juniper

 Judy was one of the founder members of Laxey Dog Club in May 1982.
 In 2002 she became aware of the new changes in attitudes to dog training, and inspired by the late John Fisher, started the new style of Laxey Dog Club.

-Having worked her way through classes, Perryn joined the team of instructors in 2012 and is now primarily involved in teaching the beginners’/puppy class.
+Having worked her way through classes, Perryn joined the team of instructors in 2012 and is now primarily involved in teaching the Intermediate class.
 Perryn’s relaxed, approachable attitude combined with her ability to see things from a dog’s point of view means that she is able to guide owners and their dogs to a better understanding of each other.
 Perryn shares her life with Cockerpoo Atticus and Bichon/Poodle Mac.

 Chris has been a member of Laxey Dog Club for many years and has experienced different styles of training as new methods have evolved.
 She has shared her life with a variety of dogs (currently rescue dog Golden Retriever Ruby) and understands how important it is to treat each dog as an individual and adapt your approach accordingly.
 Chris is an expert at listening to problems, asking the right questions and suggesting possible solutions.